jochasinga/stream-fun/README.md

 ```

 Copy one or more mp4 files and rename them to `stream-fun/assets/my-hyphenated-title.mp4`.
 The filename must be hyphenated in order to be properly formatted into a readable title (in the above
-case it would become "My Hyphenated Title").
+case it would become "My Hyphenated Title of the Day").

 Then build the project with